-Usually this is because you are not actually moving in real life!
-If you want to progress through the route without moving, you can go to the More tab -> Settings and set fixed speed.
+Also, if you want to progress through the route without moving at all, you can go to the More tab -> Settings and set fixed speed.
 This will cause the app to always assume you are traveling at 3.5 mph without actually checking your movement.

 Can I use the app on a treadmill?

 Yes, treadmill walking can advance you on the virtual route, but only if you are in the Steps tracking mode.
 If you set GPS to track your distance, walking on a treadmill will simply look like you are in the same place and thus not walking.

 If you go to the More tab and select settings and change the tracking mode to either Steps or Fixed rate, it will work on a treadmill (although in the case of steps, you will actually need to have the phone on your body so it registers the steps).

 Does Remote Walk support Fitbit or other wearable devices like this?

 Unfortunately, Remote Walk does not support these at this time.
 Hopefully we will in the future.

 What exactly does the Premium upgrade give me?